 Neurologist Professor Dr. Erik Scherder on Music and Dementia

 Neurologist Erik Scherder (member of the advisory committee of EMBRACE Nederland) has stated for many years that listening to music, and above all, playing music, is good for our brains, health and well-being.
 The making of music particularly, has an enormous impact on our possibilities for empathy and understanding of others.

-There are several publications of the effects of music on people with dementia.
-You can read them via the links below.
+There are numerous publications on the effects of music on people living with dementia and you can also read more through the links below.

 Kitwood, T. (1997), Dementia Reconsidered: The person comes first, New York, Open University Press

 Renshaw, Peter (2010), Engaged Passions: Searches for Quality in Community Contexts, Delft, Eburon Academic Publishers

 Sacks, Oliver (2007), Musicophilia: Tales of Music and the Brain, New York/London, Random House / Picador PanMacmillan

 Scherder, E. (2017), Singing in the brain: Over de muzikale samenwerking tussen muziek en hersenen, Amsterdam, Athenaeum